HerrerAaron/RHC_Analytics/README.md

 3. A predictive model correctly classified 30-day mortality risk 74% of the time using only admission data.
 The strongest predictors were a pre-existing prognosis score, baseline functional health, DNR status, and liver function, largely consistent across both the predictive model and the survival model.

 4. No patient subgroup showed a confirmed, statistically different RHC effect.
 RHC's effect was re-estimated within 7 disease categories and 3 severity tiers; a formal statistical test comparing all subgroups directly found no confirmed difference between them, the apparent variation was consistent with chance rather than a proven pattern.

+## Why This Matters

+Although this project analyzes a healthcare dataset, the analytical techniques apply broadly across business domains.
+The central challenge—determining whether an intervention actually caused an outcome despite selection bias—is common in marketing campaigns, product experiments, customer retention initiatives, and public policy evaluation.
+This project demonstrates how causal inference can distinguish true treatment effects from misleading raw comparisons.
+The project also incorporates common methods used in analyst roles such as predictive modelling and segmentation/subgroup analysis.

 ## Recommendations